Aleo-DevRel-Ambas/zero-to-zk/src/learn/concepts/storage.md

 Although the account model is easier for developers since it organizes the global state of a system using account addresses, it poses a privacy issue.
 A private account model can keep transactions confidential, but it can't fully protect user privacy because the account addresses themselves cannot be encrypted.

 The record model improves privacy by using Program IDs instead of account addresses to organize data.
 In this model, programs are responsible for maintaining their own internal states.
-This also means that there is no need to access and update the complete state of the system for each transaction, which makes Aleo's design more efficient.
+This also means that there is no need to access and update the complete state of the network for each transaction, which makes Aleo's design more efficient.

 ## How It Works?